-Mindfulness-Based Cognitive Therapy for Life (MBCT-L) Course Information
+Mindfulness-Based Cognitive Therapy (MBCT) Course Information

-What skills will you learn during the MBCT-L Course?
+What skills will you learn during the MBCT Course?

-- MBCT is a skills-based course rather than group therapy. - To develop a better understanding of the workings of your mind. - To recognise patterns / mental habits and realise that there are alternatives. - To stand back and take a wider view of difficult thoughts and feelings. - To recognise early warning signs of stress, anxiety and low mood.
-Then take helpful action when you spot them. - To put less effort into trying to 'fix' things and strive for results. - To be kinder and more gentle towards yourself. - To cultivate joy.
+- MBCT is a skills-based course rather than group therapy. - To develop a better understanding of the workings of your mind. - To recognise patterns / mental habits and realise that there are alternatives. - To stand back a little from distressing thoughts and feelings. - To recognise early warning signs and take helpful action when you spot them. - To put less effort into trying to 'fix' things and strive for results. - To be kinder and more gentle towards yourself.

-What actually happens during an MBCT-L Course?
+What actually happens during an MBCT Course?